Daylily-Zeleen/GUS-Godot-Universal-Serializer-2.0/README.md

 		- (Recommand) Generate bindings and build library every time when compiling `GUS`, to keep the compiling condition of `godot-cpp` same as `GUS`.
 		Just skip this stage and add `generate_bindings=yes build_liberary=yes` or ignore these command arguments.
-		Don't worry, generate bindings and build library of `godot-cpp` would not take many time if the compile confitions have not change.
+		Don't worry, generate bindings and build library of `godot-cpp` would not take many time if the compile conditions have not change.
   4. Here is a little different from `godot-cpp` to compile `GUS` (of course, you can use `scons` to compile, too).
      To do some post process, I use a tool script to compile `GUS`.
 	 Navigate to root folder, run command as below to compile `GUS`: